gvaatstra/a11y-workshop/README.md

 There are various ways to run tests:

 ### Playwright
-To run the tests with playwright, you can go to the `playwright` folder and run the following commands to run all tests, or a specific test:
+To run the tests with Playwright, you can go to the `playwright` folder and run the following commands to run all tests, or a specific test:
 ```bash
 cd playwright
 npx playwright test